 - Pre heat the oven to 400 degrees F.

-- Add 2 tbsp butter in a pan and add the onions.
+- Add 2 tablespoon butter in a pan and add the onions.

 - Cook till onions starts to brown.